jmickle66666666/MapGen/README.md

 - Draw sectors with lists of vertexes
 - Join sectors that have overlapping lines
 - Join sectors correctly at varying floor heights
+- Split lines if a vertex lands on them, then join

 ## Todo:
-- Split lines if a vertex lands on them, then join
+- Decide what's next

 ## Future:
 - Generate maps!